enrique-01/Raspberry-Pi-Smart-Cam/README.md

 The code was design to be implemented with a Green LED Diode conncected to GPIO 17 from a breadboard.
 This is optional and can be ommited from the code if need be.
 Omit lines 41 & 48 to do so.

 **To-Do's**
--Format JSON labels to only display top 1-3 if > than certain confidence threshold.
+- Format JSON labels to only display top 1-3 if > than certain confidence threshold.
--Format EMAIL process to make it cleaner ~include HTML formatting -Adjust PIR sensitivity (might need new sensor as cannot be done physically with this model)
+- Format EMAIL process to make it cleaner ~include HTML formatting
+- Adjust PIR sensitivity (might need new sensor as cannot be done physically with this model)